Tyelab/bruker_pipeline/README.md

 6. When these messages have been completed, hit enter to be returned to your terminal.

 The amount of time it takes to perform conversions to ome.tif depends on how many planes you ran as well as how many channels you recorded from.
-Although performance varies slightly depending on network traffic and how busy Cheetos is at a given moment, you can expect things to take a couple minutes longer than the recording you took.
-In other words:
+Although performance varies slightly depending on network traffic and how busy Cheetos is at a given moment, you can expect things to take somewhat longer than the recording you took per channel.

-- 30 minute imaging session is complete in about 35 minutes.
+- 30 minute imaging session for one channel is complete in about 35 minutes.
+- 30 minute imaging session for two channels is complete in about 150 minutes

+The ripper appears to slow down as it churns through the data from multiple channels.
+After about 50k images, the ripper only reliably converts about 100 Tiffs every 10 seconds.
+This could be due to the fact that the binaries being read for converting raw data into tiffs is being sent over the network or potentially due to RAM limitations imposed by the script that builds the docker container.
+Another potential reason for the slowdown is the cost associated with globbing an ever increasing size of tiffs as a way of checking how many files are present in the folder As of 3/28/22 this is being further investigated.

 If you want to ensure your containers are running, you can: